littledatabigdata/mplus-hackathon/README.md

 At the same time, we believe this exercise will help the users/players retain information for longer and have a meaningful interaction with the images when compared to visiting the museum only.

+You can view the rules of the game Codenames here: https://www.youtube.com/watch?v=zQVHkl8oQEU

+- [x] Board game
+- [x] Guess code names (words/images) in a set related to hint word
+- [x] Players split into two teams: red and blue
+- [x] One player of each team is selected as the team's spymaster
+- [x] The others are field operatives

 ### Prerequisites

 What things you need to install the software and how to install them